AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

 \subsection{Evaluating Inference Performance}

 To evaluate the performance of each method, we have chosen to measure the training and inference times.
 For timing, we used the Python built-in library, time.
-More specifically, we used the function \textit{perf\_counter\_ns()} which gives us the most accurate measurement for our experiment, since we are measuring short durations.

-For timing, we do not count the parts where data transfer takes place to make the comparisons more equal.
-Moreover, in the case of AutoGraphAD, we can time each individual pass when generating the Anomaly Score, but this is not possible during threshold setting and threshold inference timing and when timing Anomal-E's downstream estimator training and inference.
-For these cases, we get the total time and divide it based on the number of graphs that were processed.
+We do not count the parts where data transfer takes place to make the comparisons more equal.
+Moreover, in the case of AutoGraphAD, we can time each individual pass by generating the Anomaly Score.
+However, we cannot time each pass in the threshold setting, threshold inference timing, and Anomal-E's downstream estimator training and inference timing.
+In that form, we get the average pass time by dividing the total by all of the passes.

-For the recorded timings, in the case of AutoGraphAD we add the average time per graph during the anomaly score with its respective time in the threshold component.
-For example, in the case of the training time, we add the average anomaly score generation time per graph with the estimated threshold calculation time per graph.